Kuzenny-ns/NeuralOBD/README.md

 ### 3. local_classify() function
 - The script includes a `local_classify` function to classify new data using the trained model.
 - Normalizes input features, scales the data, and predicts the class probabilities.
+- For each given set of values model returns list of predictions.
+Variable `threshold` is responsible for what predictions will be considered true and which predictions should be discarded.

 Example use of function
 ```bash